 Unauthorized use of this novel is strictly prohibited.
 You may not distribute, commercially exploit, transmit, photocopy, or store this novel on any other website or electronic retrieval system without my explicit written permission.
 All rights are reserved. © 2024 Nzar Xald.

-(

-Chapter-1)
+Chapter 1

-I hadn’t expected the attendees in the hall to sit calmly in their chairs.
-I was aware that they fell into three categories: the first, there out of habit, seeking the comfort of a crowd; the second, listening intently to snatch a phrase that could later be sold in the political market for their livelihood; the third, present not by choice but compelled by their own long-standing, voiceless, and numbing pain, expressed through tears and intermittent sighs.
+I hadn’t expected the attendees in the hall to sit so calmly in their chairs.
+In my experience, they tended to fall into three categories.
+The first were there out of habit, seeking the comfort of a crowd.
+The second were listening intently to snatch a phrase that could later be sold in the political market for their livelihood.
+The third were present not by choice but compelled by their own long-standing, voiceless, and numbing pain, expressed through tears and intermittent sighs.
 This last group seemed as though they were sitting beside a beloved, breathing their last breath, leaving them forever.
 Their heads bowed, then raised again, their eyes meeting mine, filled with pity.
 Their faces, flushed and beaded with sweat from the sting of sorrow and pain, seemed to implore me, as if longing to say, “Enough, why remind us of the past?
 The pain you describe with words, we have already endured in reality.”

 They were not the only ones who had suffered.
 I, too, had endured pain, but mine was of a different nature.
-As an explorer, I had spent years searching for the pain of humans, animals, trees, the earth, the sky, and other existences.
+As an explorer, I had spent years searching for the pain of humans, animals, trees, the Earth, the sky, and other existences.
 To some extent, I understood their suffering and felt sorrow for it.
 My presence in the hall was to remind them of their sorrows through the mention of specific humans, animals, trees, springs, streets, and mountains.

 I wanted them to listen to their own cries, to feel the cold whisper of impending doom, to remember the destruction of their homes, buildings, and cellars.
 I wanted them to recall the ghastly sight of their beloveds' lifeless bodies, mutilated for jewellery, looted pockets, and plundered assets.
 I wanted them to remember the horror, the loss, the disappearance of children, men, and women - family and relatives - all victims of brutal, senseless violence.
 I wanted them to recall their exiled days and hardships.

-I wished for them to die and resurrect so that they, instead of me, could speak openly and honestly before the world about the causes of their demise.
-The same went for me; I desired to die and be wished back to life so that I could speak for myself about the reasons for my death.
+I wished for them to die and resurrect, so that they, instead of me, could speak openly and honestly before the world about the causes of their demise.
+The same went for me; I desired to die and be wished back to life, so that I could speak for myself about the reasons for my death.
 This was because neither my narration of their pain, destruction, death, and misery nor their tears and sighs could fully account for the past pain.
 I knew that none of us had the capability to fully express our past, present, or future pains and deaths.

 The more I read, the more sceptical I became of my own words.
-Transitioning from self-scepticism to scepticism of others, I pondered, “What will they say or think after my death?
+Transitioning from self-scepticism to scepticism of others, I pondered out loud, “What will they say or think after my death?
 It will likely be as sceptical as what I am expressing now.
 Thus, one of us remains sceptical, and the other becomes the subject of scepticism.
 No indefinite trust will persist between us, and within this realm of scepticism, our credulity will diminish.”

 This realization led me to avoid delving further into the topic.
-I decided to set it aside for later and instead began to express what I truly wanted to narrate to them.
+I decided to set it aside for later and, instead, began to express what I truly wanted to narrate to them.

-It was then that Kawan initiated:
+It was then that Kawan initiated.